Weber-Hsu/AndbotSecuritySensing/README.md

 	* Recommendation from the datasheet -- please refer to reference 1 shown below. *
 	* There is a adjustable resistor that can be tune for suitable sensitivity. *
 * ROS
-	* topic: /ConcentrationMQ9 -- temporary define.
+	* topic: /ConcentrationMQ9 -- temporary naming.
 	* msg type: float (Lib: std_msgs::Float32)

 *We desided not to use onboard digital output due to its unknown programmed threshold for alarm.*